 Abstract

 Importance: Amyotrophic lateral sclerosis (ALS) is a devastating and fatal neurodegenerative disease.
-There is some limited evidence to suggest ALS onset is associated with exposure to air pollution, and specifically to traffic-related pollutants, which are highly-correlated.
+There is some limited evidence to suggest ALS onset is associated with exposure to air pollution and specifically to traffic-related pollutants.

 Objective: To determine whether exposure to traffic-related pollutants is associated with ALS diagnosis.

-Design: In this case-control study, we used Bayesian hierarchical modelling in a conditional logistic model.
-We used prospectively collected data from the Danish National Registers system from 3,939 ALS cases diagnosed between 1989 – 2013 and matched on age, sex, date of birth and vital status to 19,298 controls.
-We used predictions from a validated spatio-temporal model to assign 5-year average exposures prior to ALS diagnosis at residential addresses of study participants, specifically nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC; of which black carbon is a constituent), and fine particles (PM2.5).
+Design, Setting, and Participants: We used prospectively collected data from the Danish National Registers system from 3,939 ALS cases diagnosed between 1989 – 2013 and matched on age, sex, date of birth and vital status to 19,298 population-based controls.
+We used predictions from validated spatio-temporal models to assign 5-year average exposures prior to ALS diagnosis at residential addresses of study participants, specifically nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5).
+In this population-based case-control study, we used a Bayesian hierarchical conditional logistic model and adjusted for potential confounders to estimate the overall traffic association, the joint association with the 3 traffic-related pollutants (NOx, CO, and EC), as well as pollutant-specific associations.

-Setting: We used prospectively collected ALS diagnosis case data from the Danish National Patient Register and control data from the Danish Civil Registration System.

-Participants: All adults over 20 years old in Denmark between 1989 – 2013.

-Main Outcome Measure: ALS diagnosis (in Denmark during 1989 – 2013.
+Main Outcome Measure: Adjusted odds ratio for ALS diagnosis associated with 5-year average overall traffic and specific traffic-related pollutant exposure.

-Results: We found that for a standard deviation (SD) increase in 5-year average concentrations, the total association of included traffic-related pollutants (NOx, CO, EC) was associated with an increase in odds of ALS diagnosis (1.9%; 95% credible interval [CrI]: -5.3%, 9.0%), with elemental carbon individually associated with an increase in odds (SD=0.42 µg/m3) (11.5%; 95%CrI: -1.6%, 26.2%), with small decreases individually from NOx and CO.
+Results: We found that for a standard deviation (SD) increase in 5-year average concentrations, the total association of included traffic-related pollutants (NOx, CO, EC) was associated with an increase in odds of ALS diagnosis (1.9%; 95% credible interval [CrI]: -5.3%, 9.0%), with EC (SD=0.42 µg/m3) individually associated with an increase in odds (11.5%; 95%CrI: -1.6%, 26.2%), with small decreases individually for NOx and CO.
 Overall, there was a 69.3% posterior probability of a positive association between the total effect of included traffic-related pollutants and ALS diagnosis, 95.5% for EC, 23.5% for NOx and 30.6% for CO.

 Conclusion: Our results indicate a potential positive association between ALS diagnosis and traffic-related pollutants, and particularly for elemental carbon.
 Further work is needed to understand the role of air pollution on ALS pathogenesis and timing of onset.